 OCIO can elevate your investment program - whether you use it holistically or selectively.
 Here are 4 things to look for in an investment outsourcing provider.

-Amid an ongoing rise in costs and persistent labor shortages, having the resources necessary to build the ideal investment management program may seem like a pipe dream for defined benefit (DB) plan sponsors today.
+Amid an ongoing rise in costs and persistent labour shortages, having the resources necessary to build the ideal investment management programme may seem like a pipe dream for defined benefit (DB) plan sponsors today.
 But imagine you had unlimited resources at your disposal.
 How would you improve upon the management of your current plan?
 What sort of implementation enhancements might you add?
 What about a manager research function?
-Or a transition management program?
+Or a transition management programme?

 Why OCIO?
 Because it takes a village.

-It’s no secret that the expertise of many is necessary to design and oversee a top-notch investment program.
+It’s no secret that the expertise of many is necessary to design and oversee a top-notch investment programme.
 We believe this includes specialists who can couple strategic advice with daily oversight, manager researchers that offer improved access to best-in-class money managers and experienced administrative staff who execute back-office functions.
-As cliché as it may sound, just as it takes a village to raise a child, it really does take a village to manage an investment program.
-And we believe that, in most cases, it makes sense for this village to be comprised of individuals both within and outside the asset owner’s organization—in other words, a mixture of in-house talent and third-party expertise.
+As cliché as it may sound, just as it takes a village to raise a child, it really does take a village to manage an investment programme.
+And we believe that, in most cases, it makes sense for this village to be comprised of individuals both within and outside the asset owner’s organisation - in other words, a mixture of in-house talent and third-party expertise.